- What is a DSLR Camera?

 One of the hardest things to grasp when learning DSLR photography for beginners is how light or dark a given photo should be, but getting a grasp on how exposure works can help you create more nuanced photos than someone who relies on a simple point and shoot model.
 Three camera settings – the aperture, ISO, and shutter speed – determine the exposure of a shot.

-Understanding what an aperture is and how it works is one of the most important basic photography lessons.
-The aperture determines how wide the opening is in the camera lens, and that in turn determines how much light actually comes through the lens and hits the sensor.
-The picture above shows some of the most common aperture sizes in terms of the largest to smallest amount of light.
+Understanding what aperture is and how it works is one of the most important basic photography lessons.
+The aperture determines how wide the opening in the camera lens is, and that in turn determines how much light actually comes through the lens and hits the sensor.
+The picture above shows some of the most common aperture sizes in terms of the largest to the smallest amount of light.

 The f/# indicators beside each are what’s referred to as the f-stop value.
 One of the most confusing notions that trip up new users in DSLR for beginner guides is the counterintuitive notion that the larger the f-stop value is, the smaller the amount of light that filters through the lens.
 An f/1 stop value essentially exposes the entirety of the lens, and the area of light exposed quadruples each time an f-stop value is halved.
 In other words, an f-stop of f/11 will let in four times the light of an aperture with an f-stop of f/22.

 Experienced photographers develop a pretty nuanced understanding of these technical numbers and the effect they’ll have on their photography, but what does it mean in terms of DSLR 101?
 It’s all about focus.
 A smaller aperture number will have a much shallower depth of field.

 If you’re looking to capture closer subjects in greater focus and place them against a hazier background, you’ll want to work with a smaller aperture.
 If you want to have a crisper photograph across the entire field of view, aim for a larger aperture.
 The flowers on the left are shot with a smaller aperture, while those on the right are shot with a much larger aperture.